The University of Warwick

 Key strengths in teaching and research

-The times & The Sunday Times ranking, 2018
+The Times & The Sunday Times ranking, 2023

-Located one hour from London and in the heart of England, Coventry is the 12th largest city in the UK and only 20 minutes by train from Birmingham .
+Located one hour from London and in the heart of England, Coventry (UK’s City of Culture 2021) is the 12th largest city in the UK and only 20 minutes by train from Birmingham.

-Rich in heritage and culture Warwickshire, and it’s surrounding area, is full of must-see places including the UK’s second largest city Birmingham, historical Coventry, Leamington Spa and the birthplace of English playwright and poet William Shakespeare, Stratford-upon-Avon.
+Rich in heritage and culture Warwickshire, and it’s surrounding area, is full of must-see places including the UK’s second largest city Birmingham, historical Coventry, Leamington Spa, Warwick and Warwick Castle and the birthplace of English playwright and poet William Shakespeare, Stratford-upon-Avon.

 Coventry’s active student life and friendly feel earned it the 39th place in the new Student View (QS Best Cities Ranking, 2016).